rangsimanketkaew/rangsimanketkaew.github.io/about.md

     <div class="card">
       <h1 class="card-title">About Me</h1>
       <p>
         I am a Ph.D. student in theoretical and computational chemistry at Department of Chemistry, University of Zurich, Switzerland.
-I am a self-taught programmer and also interested in Linux, operating system, scientific computing, high-performance computing and supercomputer.
+I am also a self-taught programmer interested in Linux, operating system, scientific computing, high-performance computing and supercomputer.
       </p>
     </div>